Earthquakes

 A fourth-century Galician named Paulus Orosius a disciple of Augustine, confirms the earthquakes as well.

-The Dispensationalists in an effort to frighten the faithful, have invented a future of horrific shocking devastation.
+The Dispensationalists to frighten the faithful, have invented a future of horrific shocking devastation.
 This fills their pews and their collection plates, as they seek emotional power over God’s people.
 However, the prophecies were fulfilled within the generation that received them.

 Next Post: Famines and Pestilences